bellaliu2023/The-Physics-Grid/software.md

 - [gprMax](https://github.com/gprMax/gprMax) - Simulates electromagnetic wave propagation using the Finite-Difference Time-Domain (FDTD) method for numerical modelling of Ground Penetrating Radar (GPR)
 - [GridLAB-D](https://sourceforge.net/projects/gridlab-d/) - GridLAB-D is a new power system simulation tool that provides valuable information to users who design and operate electric power transmission and distribution systems, and to utilities that wish to take advantage of the latest smart grid technology.
 It incorporates advanced modeling techniques with high-performance algorithms to deliver the latest in end-use load modeling technology integrated with three-phase unbalanced power flow, and retail market systems.
 Historically, the inability to effectively model and evaluate smart grid technologies has been a barrier to adoption; GridLAB-D is designed to address this problem.

+- [Hex - Hydrogen-Electron Collisions](https://sourceforge.net/projects/hecs/) - A computer code for simulation of electron-hydrogen scattering.
+Contains three (more or less) finished sub-programs:

+  (a) “hex-ecs” which solves the Schrödinger equation in the B-spline basis,

+  (b) “hex-dwba” which computes scattering variables for high energies using the distorted wave Born approximation of the first order and finally

+  (c) “hex-db” which is a user interface to a plain SQLite database, where the intermediate results are being stored, and which is used to extract derived quantities like a cross section from it.

+  Several more solvers are being developed right now - namely the second order of Born approximation for use in Born subtraction and the intermediate energy regime, and the relativistic variant of ECS for solution of (n,l,j,m,σ) ⟶ (n',l',j',m',σ') transitions.

+- [Jljp](https://sourceforge.net/projects/jljp/) - **Calculates the voltage across a liquid junction between two solutions** Liquid junction potential calculator.
+It's a tool for scientists and engineers who have to do with electrochemistry and electrokinetics.
+When two solutions containing ions are put into contact, possibly through a porous diaphragm, a voltage develops across them.
+The calculation of the voltage is not trivial.
+The program is written in Java.
+Includes classes that can be included in other programs, together with graphical interfaces (also as an applet).

+  An analogous project written in C# can be found here: https://github.com/swharden/JLJP

 - [MaxFEM](https://sourceforge.net/projects/maxfem/) - MaxFem is an open software package for electromagnetic simulation by using finite element methods.
 The package can solve problems in electrostatics, direct current, magnetostatics and eddy-currents.

   ![MaxFEM](/images/maxfem.webp)